Boston Personal Injury Lawyers

 More than 88,000 senior citizens live in Boston, and the metropolitan area has dozens of certified nursing home beds available for elderly or vulnerable residents.
 These facilities must provide certain services to preserve or improve their residents’ quality of life.
-Unfortunately, many nursing homes are understaffed; this raises the risk of neglect or abuse and endangers residents’ lives.
+Unfortunately, many nursing homes are understaffed.
+This raises the risk of nursing home negligence and abuse and endangers residents’ lives.

 Some of the issues created by nursing home understaffing include:

 - Failure to provide adequate fall protection for residents who are at high risk of falling

 - More bed sores due to a lack of staff members to regularly reposition immobile residents